Howard the Duck: Amalgam Comics

+Lobo the Duck, a fusion of Howard the Duck and DC Comics character Lobo, appears in a self-titled Amalgam Comics one-shot.

 Legion of Howards

 In a parody of the Spider-Verse event, Howard and Leo Fitz team up with a group of Howards from across the Multiverse who collectively call themselves the Legion of Howards.
 Their ranks include: